isushmoy/age-calculator/README.md

 # Age Calculator

-Welcome to the Age Calculator App!
-This web application allows users to easily calculate their age based on their birthdate.
-Simply input your birthdate into the form, and the app will calculate your age in years, months, and days.
-Additionally, you'll receive validation errors if any incorrect or invalid information is entered.
+This age calculator empowers users to effortlessly determine their age by inputting their birthdate into the form.
+With precision, the app calculates age in years, months, and days, while also revealing users' zodiac and Chinese zodiac signs.
+Leveraging advanced logic, the app ensures flawless functionality, complemented by robust form validation

 Live Site: [Age Calculator](https://sushcod3.github.io/age-calculator/)